danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.editPhoto.html" name="channels.editPhoto">Change the photo of a channel/supergroup: channels.editPhoto</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.setReactionsNotifySettings.html" name="account.setReactionsNotifySettings">Change the reaction notification settings »: account.setReactionsNotifySettings</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.setChatAvailableReactions.html" name="messages.setChatAvailableReactions">Change the set of message reactions » that can be used in a certain group, supergroup or channel: messages.setChatAvailableReactions</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#setGroupCallTitle" name="setGroupCallTitle">Change the title of a group call: setGroupCallTitle</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.editChatTitle.html" name="messages.editChatTitle">Changes chat name and sends a service message on it: messages.editChatTitle</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.editChatPhoto.html" name="messages.editChatPhoto">Changes chat photo and sends a service message on it: messages.editChatPhoto</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/stickers.changeStickerPosition.html" name="stickers.changeStickerPosition">Changes the absolute position of a sticker in the set to which it belongs.
 The sticker set must have been created by the current user/bot: stickers.changeStickerPosition</a>